How to Attend Naadam 2026: Join this Small Group Tour

 • A private driver and all transportation costs during the trip dates.

-• Support crew that includes a licensed local guide and translator (Aagie), along with Breanna as your on-the-ground host.
+• Support crew that includes a licensed local guide and translator (Aagie) and assistant guide.

-• All activities listed on the itinerary everything during the 2-day horse trek (saddles, meals, accommodations) as well as costs to attend Naadam (transportation, translator, entrance fees).
+• All activities listed on the itinerary, including everything during the 2-days of horse riding (saddles, horse guides) as well as costs to attend Naadam.

 **Please let us know of any dietary restrictions before booking.